pjsmith404/pjs-plant-planner/README.md

 choose when adding.
 - Colour plant icons based on whether they are planted or not.
 - Add some validation of the date so the planted time actually is a date.
+- There's a bug where the save as dialog won't let you close it.
+Fix that.

 # Time Worked